Kris Bridges, MCP

 In 1995, he began his career as a Property Maintenance and Amusement Device Inspector for Danville, Va., gaining valuable experience in inspecting and ensuring compliance and maintenance of property and amusement devices.

 After six years, Kris secured a position as a Combination Code Inspector in Martinsville, Va.
 In this position, he investigated and advised multiple stakeholders on building safety issues.
 As one of his many achievements, Bridges created and implemented work practices to help mitigate the economic downturn for the highest unemployment rate in Va. by enabling participation at state, regional and national levels.

-Currently, Bridges is the Building Official for the city of Martinsville, Va.
+Currently, Bridges is the Building Official and Zoning Administrator for the city of Martinsville, Va.
 He is a Master Code Professional (MCP) who maximizes the safety and integrity of buildings by uncovering and recommending effective remediation strategies for overt and latent issues.

-Bridges holds 22 certifications including Certified Building Official, Combination Inspector, Commercial Combination Inspector, Commercial Building Plans Examiner, Commercial Energy Inspector, Commercial Energy Plans Examiner and Commercial Building Inspector.
-In addition, he was appointed to the Virginia Manufactured Housing Board by the governor, is the Past President of the Virginia Building and Code Officials Association (VBCOA) and is currently serving his second five-year term as ICC Region VII Treasurer.
+Bridges holds 27 certifications including Certified Building Official, Combination Inspector, Commercial Combination Inspector, Commercial Building Plans Examiner, Commercial Energy Inspector, Commercial Energy Plans Examiner and Commercial Building Inspector.
+In addition, he was appointed to the Virginia Manufactured Housing Board by the governor, is the Past President of the Virginia Building and Code Officials Association (VBCOA) and served two terms as ICC Region VII Treasurer.